salgue441/nova/README.md

-# NOVA
+# BREZEL

-NOVA is a modern, high-performance tensor computation framework written in C++20.
+BREZEL is a modern, high-performance tensor computation framework written in C++20.
 It provides a flexible and intuitive API for building and training neural networks, with seamless support for both CPU and GPU acceleration.

 ## Features